connavar/youtube-playlist-tool/README.md

 1. Register for a GCP YouTube API key.
 For instructions, see: https://developers.google.com/youtube/v3/getting-started

-2. Create client_secret.json in the root directory
+2. Create youtube-secret.json in the secrets directory, using youtube-secret-template.json.

 The file should be of the format:
 ```json